Azure/FTALive-Sessions/content/devops/part-3-infra.md

 Additional resources to bookmark

 - [Bicep Examples on GitHub.com](https://github.com/Azure/bicep/tree/main/docs/examples) sorted by level (100, 200, etc.) and great for learning by example.
+- [Azure Policy Samples on GitHub.com](https://github.com/Azure/azure-policy) built-in and reference examples for you to learn, extend and use.